Tinker-Ware/static-page-s3-bucket/README.md

 1) Add the needed variables in `ansible-s3-static-page-upload-role/vars/main.yml` if you need different values from the default ones.
     1.1) If you changed the `bucket_name` variable value, set the same value for that variable in `terraform.tfvars`
 2) If you don't wan't to create an extra S3 bucket for the `www` subdomain, change `create_www_bucket` to `false` inside `terraform.tfvars`
+3) Run `terraform init` for Terraform to download all the needed files to interact with AWS
-3) Run `terraform apply` and wait for it to finish
+4) Run `terraform apply` and wait for it to finish
-4) Visit the URL set for the `bucket_name` variable in Ansible and Terraform variables files to see your website running!
+5) Visit the URL set for the `bucket_name` variable in Ansible and Terraform variables files to see your website running!